SNielebock/mrpua/README.md

 1. Register for deRSE'24 until <strike>February</strike> March, 1st - registration details can be found on the website [https://events.hifis.net/event/994/registrations/1038/](https://events.hifis.net/event/994/registrations/1038/)
 2. Drop a mail to Jacob (j.kruger [at] tue.nl) and Sebastian (sebastian.nielebock [at] ovgu.de) that you want to attend the Hackathon
-3. Attend deRSE'24 from March 5th to 7th and make replication packages work
+3. Attend deRSE'24 from March 5th to 7th and make replication packages work (Note: *Own laptops are required for the Hackathon!*)

 We will *invite all interested participants* who contributed feasible solutions to join us in *writing a collaborative experience report on the Hackathon's outcomes*.